notanswer

 How to find the question underneath

-Not a method — a direction.
-The question underneath the question almost always involves either what you actually want or what you're actually afraid of.
-Both of those are harder to say than "what should I do," and both of them resist the kind of answer you can find by searching.
+Do not start with a method.
+Start with a direction.
+The question underneath usually involves either what you actually want or what you are afraid will happen if you admit it.
+Both are harder to say than "what should I do," and neither can be solved by another search result.

 James Pennebaker's research on expressive writing found that people who wrote about emotional experiences in specific, personal terms — not "I'm stressed about my job" but the actual content of what worried them — showed measurable improvements in both psychological and physical wellbeing.
 The specificity is the work.
 General distress named specifically becomes workable.

 So: what is the specific version of your question?
-If you strip away the politeness and the hedging and the way you'd phrase it to someone else — what are you actually asking?
+Strip away the polite version, the hedging, and the phrasing you would use for someone else.
+What are you actually asking?

 Why you keep looking for signs before you decide describes a related pattern: using external indicators to delay the moment of honest internal reckoning.
 Both are ways the mind defers the harder question.